wcmaart/collection/README.md

 A complete set of collection thumbnail images is available for [download](https://rs.williams.edu/?r=89202&k=a7232d3884).
 (2 Gb zip)

-Images are not covered under the same license as the dataset; image thumnails are intended for educatiinal and creative use.
+Images are not covered under the same license as the dataset; image thumnails are intended for educational and creative use.

 ### **Research in progress**